parsingphase/parsingphase.github.io/mastodon/index.md

 ## Do people have to approve my follow requests?

 It varies by server, and users can set this setting for themselves, but in most cases, you won't need a user's permission to follow them.
-However!
-When you follow someone on a slower server (and some of the larger servers such as Mastodon.social are currently struggling to cope with the Twitter inrush), it can take a while for that remote server to confirm a successful follow.
-In the meantime, that user will show as "awaiting follow permission" or similar, while the servers sync up.
+However, because of the speed issues mentioned above, if you follow someone on one of the busiest servers from elsewhere, you might see them as "pending approval" for a bit, while the remote server gets around to processing and confirming that "follow".

 # What next?